-- (a) Risk management (continued) - i) Credit risk (continued) - limiting the term of exposure to minimise interest rate risk; - ensuring that appropriate records of all sanctioned facilities are maintained; - ensuring regular account reviews are carried out for all accounts agreed by the CC; and - ensuring Board approval is obtained on all decisions of the CC above the limits set out in the Group credit risk policy.
+- 4. Risk and capital management (continued) - (a) Risk management (continued) - i) Credit risk (continued) - limiting the term of exposure to minimise interest rate risk; - ensuring that appropriate records of all sanctioned facilities are maintained; - ensuring regular account reviews are carried out for all accounts agreed by the CC; and - ensuring Board approval is obtained on all decisions of the CC above the limits set out in the Group credit risk policy.